docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 To render the closed captioning overlay, it is not necessary to know anything about the closed captioning data, whether it is CEA-608 or CEA-708.
 RenderImage will simply produce a PPixHand.

-The reason why it’s not called Closed Captioning Overlay Suite is because going forward we want to use it as a general suite that provides all kinds of overlays.
-That way, when we add more overlay types in the future, you don’t need to worry about updating your player each time to mirror the implementation on your side.
+The reason why it's not called Closed Captioning Overlay Suite is because going forward we want to use it as a general suite that provides all kinds of overlays.
+That way, when we add more overlay types in the future, you don't need to worry about updating your player each time to mirror the implementation on your side.
 In the future, we will likely use this same suite to render static overlays, such as safe areas.
 To support those, even if VariesOverTime returns false, you can call HasVisibleRegions at time 0.

 Version 2 in CC 2014 removes `CalculateVisibleRegions()`.

 ### RenderImage

 Render the overlay into an optionally provided BGRA PPixHand.
 RenderImage does not composite the overlay onto an existing frame, it just renders the overlay into the visible regions.
-After rendering the overlay at the player’s display size, you will then need to composite that result over the frame.
+After rendering the overlay at the player's display size, you will then need to composite that result over the frame.

 If the user has zoomed the video, it could be wasteful to render a full-sized overlay image and then scale it.
 For better performance, the overlay can be rendered at the actual display size.
 The inDisplayWidth, inDisplayHeight and inLogicalRegion parameters provide this extra information needed to optimize for scaling in the UI.

-As an example, let’s say the sequence is 720x480 at 0.9091 PAR, and the Sequence Monitor is set to show the full frame at square PAR.
+As an example, let's say the sequence is 720x480 at 0.9091 PAR, and the Sequence Monitor is set to show the full frame at square PAR.
 Set inLogicalRegion to (0, 0, 720, 480), and inDisplayWidth to 654 and inDisplayHeight to 480.

 If the Monitor zoom level was set to 50%, then the inLogicalRegion should stay the same, but display width and height should be set to 327x240.
 If zoomed to 200%, display width and height should be set to 1308x960.
 To pan around (as opposed to showing the entire frame), the logical region should be adjusted to represent the part of the sequence frame currently being displayed.